broklyn777/ortodoxa23/data/authors/default.md

 github: https://github.com
 ---

 Björn is a professor of atmospheric sciences and Philosophy at the Stanford AI Lab.
-His research interests includes complexity modelling of tailwinds, headwinds and crosswinds.
+His research interests includes complexity modelling of tailwinds, headwinds and Crosswinds.

 He leads the clean energy group which develops 3D air pollution-climate models, writes differential equation solvers, and manufactures titanium plated air ballons.
-In his free time he bakes raspberry pi.
+In his free time he bakes raspberry pi and studying Theology.